David Johansen

 David Roger Johansen (January 9, 1950 – February 28, 2025) was an American singer, songwriter, and actor best known as lead singer of the seminal proto-punk band the New York Dolls.
-He is also known for his work under the pseudonym Buster Poindexter and for playing the Ghost of Christmas Past in Scrooged (1988).
+He was also known for his work under the pseudonym Buster Poindexter and for playing the Ghost of Christmas Past in Scrooged (1988).

 Early life

 Johansen was born in the New York City borough of Staten Island, to a librarian mother, Helen (Cullen), and an insurance sales representative father, Gunvold Johansen, who had previously sung opera.
 His mother was Irish American and his father was Norwegian American.
 He was one of five siblings.
 Johansen attended St. Peter's Boys High School, but was expelled in 1964.
 He finished his high school education at Port Richmond High School.
 After graduating, Johansen became involved with the scene at Andy Warhol's Factory.
 He also worked with Charles Ludlam at Ludlam's Ridiculous Theater Company, where Johansen did sound and lights.